 Sanitize all input, not just parameters that the user is supposed to specify, but all data in the request, including hidden fields, cookies, headers, the URL (Uniform Resource Locator) itself, and so forth.

-Validate all parts of the HTTP (Hypertext Transfer Protocol) request.
-Data is frequently encountered from the request that is reflected by the application server or the application that the development team did not anticipate.
+Validate all parts of the HTTP (Hypertext Transfer Protocol) request, including fields that were not expected to have changed in the client or fields that were anticipated for future growth.

+Note: Data is frequently encountered from the request that is reflected by the application server or the application that the development team did not anticipate.

+Where the base system is a SQL database, follow the recommendations in clause 7.9 Injection [RST].

 7.8 URL redirection to untrusted site ('open redirect') [PYQ]

 7.8.1 Description of application vulnerability

-A web application accepts a user-controlled input that specifies a link to an external site, and uses that link in a redirect without checking that the URL points to a trusted location.
+A web application accepts a user-controlled input that specifies a link to an external site, and then uses that link in a redirect without checking that the URL points to a trusted location.
 This simplifies phishing attacks.

 7.8.2 Cross reference